Rookout/helm-charts/charts/operator/README.md

 helm delete my-release
 ```

-or, if you're not using helm:
+Or, if you're not using helm:
 ```
 kubectl delete -f rookout-operator.yaml
 ```